AduragbemiOyinlola/Churn/README.md

 ## **INTRODUCTION**

-The dataset contain information about seven thousand and forty three(7,043) customers and twenty-one(21) features describing themselves and the service the telcom company provided them.
+The dataset contains information about seven thousand and forty-three(7,043) customers and twenty-one(21) features describing themselves and the service the telecom company provided them.

 The dataset in this notebook includes information about
 - Customers who left the last month - the column is called Churn.